 If permission is granted from the state, the municipality can then file a petition to the federal government to restructure its debts.
 The petition filing triggers an automatic stay, which stops all collection actions against the municipal debtor.
 It may also protect officials of the municipality in some cases.

-Under Chapter 9, the municipality comes up with a plan to repay its creditors.
+Under Chapter 9, a municipality that files bankruptcy must come up with a plan to repay its creditors.
 The plan should make repayment more affordable, so it may include:

 - Decreasing the principal or lowering the interest rate on outstanding debt.

 - Extending the loan term, which may lower the municipality’s payments.